 Cost of the Journey

-Cost of the journey is $4790* DBL / $5480* SGL per person, based on double occupancy, from Hobart, Tasmania.
-Cost includes all specialist guiding and transport for day and night tours as outlined above, all meals as outlined in the itinerary, activities outlined in the itinerary (including the South West flight and the pelagic cruise), National Park entry fees, Bruny Island ferry fares, GST (=VAT).
-Price does not international or domestic Australian airfares (except the South West flight as mentioned above), activities and breakfast and lunch on day 1, the airport transfer on day 1, alcoholic and non-alcoholic beverages and expenses of a personal nature (snacks, travel insurance, internet, laundry, tips etc).
+Cost of the journey is $4690 DBL / $5365 SGL per person, based on double occupancy, from Hobart, Tasmania.
+Cost is based on a minimum of 8 clients and with less a small surcharge may apply.
+Cost includes all specialist guiding and transport for day and night tours as outlined above, all meals as outlined in the itinerary, activities outlined in the itinerary (including the pelagic cruise), National Park entry fees, Bruny Island ferry fares, GST (=VAT).
+Price does not international or domestic Australian airfares, activities and breakfast and lunch on day 1, the airport transfer on day 1, alcoholic and non-alcoholic beverages and expenses of a personal nature (snacks, travel insurance, internet, laundry, tips etc).

 Price is based on exchange rate from July 2019.
 Subject to change if there is more than a 5% increase.

-Arrive in Hobart International (HBA) in time for a 6:30 PM meeting and dinner on October 24.
-Please plan your departures from either Launceston Airport (LST) after 1:00 PM or from Hobart International (HBA) after 4:00 PM for domestic flights or 5:00 PM for international flights on November 2.
+Arrive in Hobart International (HBA) in time for the tour start on the morning of Oct.
+11, at which time those on our mainland tour arrive from Adelaide.
+We can make accommodations reservations for those that need them Oct.
+10. Please plan your departures from either Launceston Airport (LST) after 1:00 PM or from Hobart International (HBA) after 4:00 PM for domestic flights or 5:00 PM for international flights on October 19.

 Items of Note